-Kamfa that possess all of those above traits plus more the vibrant colors, the vivid patterns, and the pristine pearls — are called King Kamfas.
+Kamfa that possess all of those above traits plus more vibrant colors, vivid patterns, and pristine pearls are called King Kamfas.
 These fish are quite rare, which is why they’re so highly sought after by avid hobbyists.

 Only a small portion of the Kamfa hatch will be developed into King Kamfa Flowerhorns.
 It’s usually less than 10% who become King Kamfa!

 So obviously, They are usually more expensive than the Kamfa Flowerhorn.

 Flowerhorns are best kept alone.
 This is also true with Kamfa.
 Although some species may tolerate a solitary Oscar or a Pleco, it is recommended that Flowerhorns be kept alone.
 They are incredibly territorial and will attack any other fish in the aquarium.
 However, despite their aggression toward tank mates, they will act like puppies toward their human owners.